dpearson00/DrUptimeMrDowntime/documents/team_charter.md

 ## Meaning & Impact

-**What is personally important for each team member about joining BloomTech?
-About becoming an software engineer?**
+**What is personally important for each team member about becoming an software engineer?**

 * *Tommy*: Learn Java and get a career
 * *Daniel*: Self improvement